lzh-mb-mod/RTSCamera/README.md

 - Switch to rts-style camera.

-- Control your troops after you dead.
+- Control your troops after you die.

-- Undead mode.
-HP of All agents will not change after switched on.

 - Pause game and adjust time speed.